The local geometry of the stack of $A_r$-stable curves: Introduction

+The techniques used in the proof also allow us to answer negatively a question posed in \cite[Remark~3.11]{codogni2021some} (see \Cref{prop:Viviani-answer}).
+This question can alternatively be resolved by a direct inspection of dual graphs, as done in \cite[Remark~3.8.8]{AltCompClustAlg}.
 The classification obtained in \Cref{theo:classify-opens-hyp} shows that all the open substacks of $\cH_{g}^{2g+1,\circ}$ with separated good moduli spaces can be obtained as $\mu_2$-gerbes over some open substack of the GIT-semistable locus in \(\left[ \bP(\Sym^{2g+2}E)/\PGL_2 \right]\).
-In contrast, the open substacks with separated good moduli spaces in \(\cM_{g,n}^r\) cannot all be obtained by GIT methods, as we will show in the upcoming papers of this series.
+In contrast, the open substacks with separated good moduli spaces in \(\cM_{g,n}^r\) cannot all be obtained by GIT methods, as we will show in upcoming papers in this series.